 The IRS has various record-keeping and documentation requirements, depending on the amount of cash you donate to a church.
 Whenever you make a cash donation to your church, you must retain either a receipt, canceled check or a bank or credit card statement.
 It’s not necessary for you to send these to the IRS, but if the agency ever contacts you for proof of your donations, you are required to have the documentation.
 However, if any single donation is greater than $250, you must also obtain a written acknowledgment from the church.
-This acknowledgment should include the donation amount, a description of any goods or services provided to you in exchange for your donation.
+This acknowledgment should include the donation amount, a description of any goods or services provided to you in exchange for your donation.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.